mrkwapo/learnGit/README.md

-A repo to learn about git
+A repo to learn about git.
+It's a practice on using git and gitHub.